visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Facebook

 - Monitors public and private groups (must be member, no need to be an admin)
-- Up to 25 groups with basic subscription
+- Up to 25 groups with basic subscription.
+Additional groups $30 for each 15 group pack.
 - Scan interval available 30 minutes to 8 hours.
 Recommended 2+ hours
-- Group Management: Settings > Social Media Connection & Settings > Facebook Groups

 ### LinkedIn

-- Monitors posts from connections (up to 3+ degree connections)
+- Monitors posts from within and outside network (up to 3+ degree connections)
 - Company pages and personal profiles (including Top Voices)
 - Does not monitor comments
+- AI generated responses from within Devi
 - Faster scan intervals possible (30+ minutes).
 - Scrap more posts by changing the settings.
 Ideal to use default settings.
 - Monitor specific occupations making post about your keywords
-- Filter leads by job title
+- Filter leads by job title e.g. CEO, CTO, CMOs etc

 ### Twitter/X